Ha-L0/Ha-L0.github.io/_posts/2022-04-27-[H4]-PG-VULNHUB-dc-1.md

 www-data
 ```

+Yay!
+RCE works!

 ---

 ## post exploitation
 ### full reverse shell
-- drupalgeddon deploys a simple `shell.php`
-- exploiting this to get a cute reverse shell
+`drupalgeddon` deploys a simple `shell.php` and we will exploit this to get a cute reverse shell.

-#### on attacker machine
+#### listener on attacker machine
 ```bash
 nc -lvp 80
 listening on [any] 80 ...